 Our legal services for churches engaged in religious land use and zoning cases under RLUIPA, RFRA (Religious Freedom Restoration Act) or other legislation include:

-Religious land use and zoning expert Daniel P. Dalton and the attorneys of Dalton & Tomich, PLC will defend your church’s right to grow and to worship freely so your organization can thrive.Connect with Dan today.
+The experienced religious land use and zoning attorneys of Dalton & Tomich, PLC will defend your church’s right to grow and to worship freely so your congregation can thrive.Connect with a RLUIPA attorney today.

 RLUIPA is the great equalizer in land use and zoning law.
 The law provides that local governments cannot discriminate against religious uses in the context of zoning.
 If secular uses are permitted in a zone, religious uses must also be permitted.
 Further, local governments may not exclude religious uses from their boundaries and cannot use zoning to unreasonably limit them.
 Further, if the zoning is applied in a manner that substantially burdens the exercise of religion, a court will exclude the same.
 The law is the congressional response to local governments excluding religious uses from their boundaries.
 For more about RLUIPA, including our "What is RLUIPA?" video, click here.